 Hence, in comparing the Dyson V6 vs the Dyson DC44 we’ll be using the most sophisticated model of the V6 (the V6 Absolute) as our focus model.
 However, we will point out to you those features that are present in this one but not in the others.

-Now that you have an idea of the background of this article and where we are coming from, you might need to go through the comparison overview if you do not have the time to go through the entire article.
+Now that you have an idea of the background of this article, you might need to go through the comparison overview if you do not have the time to go through the entire article.

-Rating Of The Features Of The Dyson V6 Vs DC44
+What Are The Interesting Features Of Dyson V6 And DC44?

-And this digital motor allows for a better suction.
-So, what this means is that the DC44 might need a few more passes than the V6 to clean up the smae mess.
+Dyson V6 has a newer digital motor which is the V6 motor.
+This digital motor allows for better suction.
+Dyson DC44 may need a few more passes than the V6 to clean up the same mess.

-On the other hand, though, while both vacuum cleaners last for 20 minutes at a time, the DC44 lasts two minutes longer than the V6 if used in max mode..
+This is necessary if you or anyone in your home has any kind of respiratory problem.
+Although both vacuum cleaners last for 20 minutes at a time, the DC44 lasts two minutes longer than the Dyson V6 if used in MAX mode.

-Dyson products (whatever they are) are usually pretty high-end and both the vacuum cleaners in this review live up to the norm.
+Dyson products are usually pretty high-end and both the vacuum cleaners in this review live up to the norm.

 |Motor Technology||V6 digital motor||V2 digital motor|